 Like us, bearded dragons can benefit from a varied diet rather than eating the same foods every day.
 One great choice for a bit of dietary diversity is hornworms, such as these Premium Live Hornworms from DBDPet.
 They’re perfect for an occasional treat, but we don’t recommend feeding hornworms as a staple in a dragon’s food regimen because they’re not very high in protein.

 Live worms like these provide more nutrition for your dragon and they’re more fun for them to eat as well.
-However, storing live worms can be more difficult, especially hornworms who grow very quickly.
+However, storing live worms can be more difficult, especially hornworms that grow very quickly.
 They’re also more expensive than other worms, another reason it’s best to feed them sparingly.

 These worms are guaranteed to arrive alive, making them easy to feed.
 You’ll get 20-30 worms in a package, ranging from 0.25 inches to 0.5 inches in length.
 You can easily grow them to a larger size for feeding adult dragons, but that could take a while and will require caring for the worms until they reach the desired size.